finos/morphir/docs/Insight-README.md

 ### Send Function Name threw ports
 - Function name should be pass as combination of exposed module name + local name.
-- If your exposed module is `BooksAndRecords` and it contains a local function with name `bookingRecords`.
+- If your exposed module is `Insight.UseCase1` and it contains a local function with name `limitTracking`.
 Pass both separated by a colon `:`
 ```
-    app.ports.receiveFunctionName.send("BooksAndRecords:bookingRecords")
+    app.ports.receiveFunctionName.send("Insight.UseCase1:limitTracking")
 ```

 For more details on ports [Ports](https://guide.elm-lang.org/interop/ports.html)